Adamskoullos/ProDev/README.md

 # Development

+During development the Vue cli offers a hot reload dev server: `npm run serve`

-The project management for each sprint is implemented using Trello, this section covers the following areas:
+The project management for each sprint is implemented using Trello, the rest of this section covers the following areas:

 [Bugs and Solutions](#Bugs-and-Solutions)<br>
 [Unresolved Bugs](#Unresolved-Bugs)<br>